 You can decide how much information you want to receive depending on the action you choose.
 (M, MW, MWL).
-MWL contains a log so you can see what account they had been trying to access, this is also the most detailed action.
+MWL contains a log so you can see what account the attacker has been trying to access, this is also the most detailed action.